Retirement Planning or (Holistic) “RETIREMENT INCOME” Planning…

 NOT AN EITHER/OR…

-Please note, I have been transacting in both worlds, investments and insurance/risk-transfer products, for over 29-years.
+Please note, I have been transacting in both worlds, investments and insurance/risk-transfer products, for over 30-years.
 What I know to be true is that only a very small percentage of the insurance licensed professionals hold a securities license as well and visa versa.
 The vast majority of the “financial advisors” out there are primarily asset/money managers, and they do not deal with, utilize, know or truly understand the insurance world comprised of guaranteed products, such as life insurance and annuities.
 They operate in the risk/reward and wealth accumulation space which is very important indeed.
 However, that’s their only focus…invest more and trying to get you better rates of return.
 They are typically compensated by charging and earning a fee on the size of their entire block of assets under management (AUM).
 They get paid whether the market goes up or the market is going down, whether you are making money or not.
 So to increase their personal income they have to get more AUM, and hope the market goes up too.
 I’m not saying that it’s good or bad, it’s just the way it is.
 So the typical advisor who doesn’t understand the world of guaranteed products, and certainly doesn’t know or understand “Actuarial Science” and how the two economic powers when combined in the proper ratios can yield drastically enhanced benefits, including higher income (some guaranteed), lower risk, tax savings, added liquidity, and increased legacy possibilities.

 What does this all mean?
 This all equates to YOU having a much nicer lifestyle during your later years, with added peace of mind as you make your journey down the mountain…

 If you don’t have a clear picture today of what your future retirement income stream is looking like tomorrow – “will my family be ok?”, and if you are truly open to discussions about income planning strategies that will yield you maximum retirement income and better Financial Balance® that incorporates “safety-nets” to better assure you of having it, then let’s talk.
-You will learn more and get to see the BIG picture so that you can take proper action steps NOW and find out how this is accomplished.
-I invite you to go down this path of discovery with me and I strongly recommend you act on it soon as waiting any longer only decreases the net effect and reduces your options later.
+You will learn more and get to see the BIG picture today, so that you can take proper action steps NOW and find out how this is accomplished.
+I invite you to go down this path of discovery with me and I strongly recommend you act on it soon, as waiting any longer only decreases the net effect and reduces your options later.
 What do you have to lose and/or gain…(a lot!)